justinethier/husk-scheme/README.markdown

 Installation
 ------------
-husk may be installed using [cabal](http://www.haskell.org/cabal/) - just run the following command:
+husk may be installed using [cabal](http://www.haskell.org/cabal/):

+    cabal update
     cabal install husk-scheme

+husk supports all recent versions of GHC, including 6.10, 7.0, 7.2, and 7.4.
+It has been tested on Windows and Linux.

 License
 -------